 Future Firm answered CAF’s call with a proposal for an Office of the Public Architect.
 Rather than working in a single area of the city, Lui and Reschke took a more systematic approach to the problem.
-Having recently opened a practice in Belmont, Massachusetts, Lui and Reschke were quite open about the type of projects they would take on.
+Having recently opened a practice in Chicago, Lui and Reschke were quite open about the type of projects they would take on.
 Working on standard residential and commercial projects, they started dealing with the practical and mundane problems of their clients.
 In this period, and to the surprise of its partners, the office started to receive numerous inquiries and requests from Chicago citizens on another type of work: help in resolving building code violations.

 The Department Of Building logged over ninety thousand building violations in 2017 alone, according to Chicago’s data portal.
 About 45 percent of residential field inspections revealed code violations.
 Building codes go a long way toward ensuring that houses are safe, and it is not uncommon for a building to have multiple violations at the same time.
 Some building code violations are easy to find, such as missing or defective ground-fault circuit interrupters, handrails without returns, improper bathroom ventilation, missing deck flashing, and misplaced smoke alarms.
 Other common and potentially dangerous building code violations are hard to locate—and even harder to fix—because they’re buried behind finished walls.
 These include improper framing, excessively cut and notched studs and joists, shallow insulation depth, improper type and size of electrical wires, and inadequate connections between building materials.
 The occurrence of building code violations can be an effect of hiring a careless inspector or disreputable builder, or of the house predating current building codes.